Baku Flame Towers

 Three Towers on a Common Podium

-With a site area of approx. 28,000 m², the project consists of three towers located on a common podium.
-The total construction built up area of the project is 245,000 m².
+The total built-up area of the project is 245,000 m².
 At the base of the towers, they are connected by a glass roof.
 Underneath is a large shopping mall.

 Architecture